MaikelsoftTrading/signal-trading-examples/README.md

 * .NET 5.0 framework and the .NET 5.0 SDK are installed
 * Latest [Visual C++ Redistributable (x64)](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) is installed if running on Windows
 * C# development environment with NuGet package manager
-* A .NET programming interface to a market data provider (for retrieving live prices, candles history, etc.).
+* A .NET programming interface to a market data provider (for retrieving symbols, prices, candles).
-* For bot development: .NET interface for retrieving balances and placing orders at the broker or exchange
+* For bot development: .NET interface for managing orders at your broker or exchange

 ## Version history
 #### 0.5.5 -> 0.6.0